Carl Mankat: Professional football

 He next played professional football in the National Football League (NFL) as an end, tackle, and guard for the Dayton Triangles He appeared in 12 NFL games, seven as a starter, during the 1928 and 1929 seasons.

-Later years
+Later life

 After retiring from football, Mankat worked as a salesman for Shur-Good Biscuit Co.
 He and his wife, Isabel, had two sons (Carl Jr. and John M.) and one daughter (Marjorie).
 He died in 1963 at age 59 at Grandview Hospital in Dayton.